 To evaluate the extent to which the measures of the same constructs positively correlated with each other, the outer loadings of the indicators and AVEs were calculated.
-Results of the PLS-SEM Algorithm revealed that all loadings (except loadings VCC4, PSC1, and PSS3) and AVEs are greater than the recommended threshold of 0.7 and 0.5, respectively.
-This suggested that an adequate convergent validity and fulfils all the acceptable criteria (Henseler, Ringle, and Sarstedt, 2015; Hair, Ringle, and Sarstedt, 2016; Bagozzi and Yi, 1988; Fornell and Larcker, 1981).
+Results of the PLS-SEM algorithm revealed that all loadings (except loadings VCC4, PSC1 and PSS3) and AVEs are greater than the recommended threshold of 0.7 and 0.5, respectively.
+This suggested that an adequate convergent validity and fulfils all the acceptable criteria (Henseler, Ringle and Sarstedt, 2015; Hair et al., 2016; Bagozzi and Yi, 1988; Fornell and Larcker, 1981).

 To test the construct's uniqueness or the extent to which a construct is truly distinct from the other constructs, discriminant validity evaluation was used.
-Cross loading analysis (see Table 2) was also performed to test the discriminant validity, while the PLS-SEM Algorithm report showed that all the indicator's outer loading on the associated construct was greater than all of its loadings on other constructs.
-Therefore, the cross-loading and discriminant validity criteria for PLS-SEM was fulfilled (Henseler, Ringle, and Sarstedt, 2015; Hair, Ringle, and Sarstedt, 2016; Chin, 2010; Fornell and Larcker, 1981).
+Crossloading analysis (as shown in Table 2) was also performed to test the discriminant validity, while the PLS-SEM algorithm report showed that all the indicator's outer loading on the associated construct was greater than all of its loadings on other constructs.
+Therefore, the cross-loading and discriminant validity criteria for PLS-SEM was fulfilled (Henseler, Ringle and Sarstedt, 2015; Hair et al., 2016; Chin, 2010; Fornell and Larcker, 1981).

-Finally, we tested whether the HTMT values were significantly different from 1 (Henseler, Ringle, and Sarstedt, 2015), and the confidence internals biascorrected results in the bootstrapping report showed that all numbers are different from 1.
-The PLS-SEM Algorithm and bootstrapping reports of the SmartPLS analysis showed that the measures used were internally consistent, reliable and adequately valid.
+Finally, we tested whether the HTMT values were significantly different from 1 (Henseler, Ringle and Sarstedt, 2015) and the confidence internals bias-corrected results in the bootstrapping report showed that all numbers are different from 1.
+The PLS-SEM algorithm and bootstrapping reports of the SmartPLS analysis showed that the measures used were internally consistent, reliable and adequately valid.